 Students can:

-- Share Out: students sit in a circle and take turns sharing about their break
+• Share Out: Students sit in a circle and take turns sharing about their break

-The last suggestion can be planned for any time of the day that you have extra time.
+The last suggestion can be planned for any time of the day when you have extra time.
 Having the students share about their break is important to building strong relationships with your students.
 It values what they got to do with their family.
 I like to have the students sit in a circle and we go around the circle two or three times.
-If you don’t have a lot of time, you could create simple sentence frames for the sharing and students stick to that frame.
+If you don't have a lot of time, you could create simple sentence frames for the sharing, and students stick to that frame.

 Conversation starters:

-- I saw___.
+• I saw___.

-- We visited___.
+• We visited___.

-- My siblings and I tried ____. (something new they tried)
+• My siblings and I tried ____. (something new they tried)

-- My family ate ____.
+• My family ate ____.

-- I went to ____.
+• I went to ____.

-- We got to see my _____.
+• We got to see my _____.

 Review Classroom Expectations